Madeleine West: Career

 After commencing a degree in law at Deakin University, West deferred her studies indefinitely to turn to acting.
 In 1999, West was awarded the 'Be Your Best' Performance Scholarship from the Australian Drug Foundation.
 West's amateur theatre credits include Arsenic and Old Lace, Night Reflections, Theatre in the Raw, Bye Bye Birdie, and Snow Queen.

 West joined the cast of Neighbours as Dee Bliss in 1999.
 Two years later, she was nominated for the "Most Popular New Female Talent" Logie Award.
 In March 2003, it was announced West was to leave Neighbours after her contract expired.
 She filmed her final scenes in early April.

 West appeared in crime drama Underbelly as Danielle McGuire in 2008.
 In 2011, she joined the cast of Winners & Losers in the recurring role of Deidre Gross.
 West previously turned down a role with the show due to being heavily pregnant with her third child.

 In 2013, West appeared in series two of House Husbands as Dimity.
-West reprised her role of Danielle McGuire in the Underbelly spin-off series Fat Tony & Co..
+She reprised her role of Danielle McGuire in the Underbelly spin-off series Fat Tony & Co..
 The series focuses on the rise and fall of Tony Mokbel, who also featured in the original series, played by Robert Mammone.
+She also made a guest appearance in an episode of Mr & Mrs Murder as a receptionist.

 In 2017, West returned to Neighbours to play Andrea Somers, a lookalike who posed as Dee Bliss.
 West also joined the cast of The Wrong Girl as TV host Erica Jones.
-Her first book titled Six Under Eight was published in March of that year, and West has since launched a series of children's books called Lily D, V.A.P.
+Her first book titled Six Under Eight was published in March of that year.
+West has since launched a series of children's books called Lily D, V.A.P.
+(Very Amazing Performer).
+The books focus on topics such as bullying, illness and body image, and are told through schoolgirl Lily as she takes on different characters for a play.

 West worked with former detective Gary Jubelin on the 2023 eight-part podcast series Predatory, which brings attention to child sexual abuse.
 The podcast called for Australia's sex offender registry to be made public and for victims to be fairly compensated.

+In 2024, West joined Broad Radio in a guest host capacity.